Anglican Diocese of Leeds: Bishop of Kirkstall (formerly Bishop of Richmond)

 On 29 April 2015, the diocese announced that the See of Richmond would be revived for a suffragan bishop to assist the bishop of Leeds in his area bishop duties.
 On 19 July 2015, Paul Slater was consecrated to that see.

 On 14 March 2018, the see was translated from Richmond to Kirkstall (in Leeds) by Order in Council.

 Other bishops

-Alternative episcopal oversight (for petitioning parishes in the diocese who reject the ministry of priests or bishops who are women) in the diocese is provided by Tony Robinson, Bishop of Wakefield.
+Alternative episcopal oversight (for petitioning parishes in the diocese who reject the ministry of priests or bishops who are women) in the diocese was provided by Tony Robinson, area Bishop of Wakefield, until he retired in 2024.

 At the first diocesan synod, three retired honorary assistant bishops were welcomed: